Aşk ve Mavi: Plot

 Ali (Emrah) is the son of a rich family and imprisoned in jail for killing a man named Ahmet.
 During his imprisonment, a girl named Mavi (Burcu Kıratlı) starts interacting with him through letters.
-Ali eventually falls in love with the girl whom he never saw but know only through letters.
-The day Ali was released the two decide to get married right away, but it is no coincidence that Mavi chooses Ali in so many people in prison to interact.
-Mavi is the sister of Ahmet, who was allegedly killed by Ali years ago & she seeks revenge against him.
-Mavi tries to kill Ali who she thinks is her brother's killer on their wedding night, although Ali is not his killer, he stayed in prison for 12 years to protect the real killer.

-Luckily Ali was saved, his family came to know about Mavi reality sending her to jail.
-But Ali saves his wife staying by her side saying it was an accident.
-The family thinks Ali married and saved Mavi because of remorse.
-Otherside Mavi is all set to get the job done this time & took Ali & his family with Vengeance.
+Ali eventually falls in love with the girl, whom he never saw but knew only through letters.
+The day Ali was released, the two decided to get married right away, but it is no coincidence that Mavi chose Ali over so many people in prison to interact with.
+Mavi is the sister of Ahmet, who was allegedly killed by Ali years ago, and she seeks revenge against him.
+Although Ali is not the killer, he stayed in prison for 12 years to protect the real killer.
+Mavi tries to kill Ali on their wedding night, but luckily Ali was saved.
+His family came to know about Mavi's reality and sent her to jail.
+But Ali saves his wife, staying by her side, saying it was an accident.
+The family thinks Ali married and saved Mavi out of remorse.
+Otherside, Mavi is all set to get the job done this time and took Ali and his family with Vengeance.